Working with files and directories

 mynewfile.txt

-You can also delete directories but that requires an additional (and dangerous) flag. -r stands for “recursive” which essentially tells the command “rm” to keep going through all of the files that are inside the directory as well until there’s nothing left.
+You can also delete directories, but that requires an additional (and dangerous) flag. -r stands for “recursive”, which essentially tells the command rm to keep going through all of the files that are inside the directory until there’s nothing left.
 Be careful when using this option, as the Unix shell does not have a trash bin and deleted files are unlinked from the file system.
-Tools for finding and recovering deleted files exist, but there’s no guarantee they will work in any particular situation.
+Tools for finding and recovering deleted files exist, but there is no guarantee they will work in any particular situation.

-Note: with -i option, the shell prompt before removal and we have a chance to checkl that we are deleting only the files we want to remove.
+Note: With the -i option, the shell prompts before removal, giving us a chance to check that we are deleting only the files we want to remove.

 Input